Maxiviper117/sveltekit-artisan-cli/README.md

   - These flags can be used independently or together to create only the desired files.

 - **Windows Path Handling**: The CLI tool is compatible with Windows.
 Ensure that you use the appropriate path separators (`/` or `.`) when specifying nested names.

+> [!TIP]
+> **Tip:** Always verify the output paths to ensure that files are being created in the intended directories, especially when working with nested structures.

 ## Contributing